 Here to serve as your partner in health, offering a wide variety of services that care for the mind, body and spirit.

 About Your Hospital Stay: Patients and Visitors

 Your stay with us should be as smooth and comfortable as possible.
-Find out everything you need to know about the patient experience at CHI Franciscan, from what to bring to the hospital to what to expect when you’re discharged.
+Find out everything you need to know about the patient experience at Virginia Mason Franciscan Health, from what to bring to the hospital to what to expect when you’re discharged.